MPasadu/Xamarin_Notebook/README.md

 * MVVM (without framework)
 * Sqlite
 * Unit testing with nunit and Moq.
+* Camera and gallery functions
+* Permissions

 #### Basic feature list:

- * Add notes (title, description, date and time of creation)
+ * Add notes (title, photo, description, date and time of creation)
+ * Photo for note from camera or gallery
  * Delete note
  * Edit note
  * List all notes